 Examines the ethical dilemmas of leadership, the moral implication of policy making and the role of the advanced practitioner in influencing public and private policy affecting health and human services.
 Critiques the impact of race, gender, and class on theory, practice, and program development.
 Strategies for taking action in public administration and policy will be explored, as will theories related to leadership in public, private, and non-profit organizations.
-Prerequisite: OCCT790 and OCCT792, or permission of instructor.
+Prerequisite: OCCT701 or equivalent and OCCT790 and OCCT 792 or permission of instructor.